Kubecast/kubecast-hugo/content/episode/episode04.md

 +++

-During this 4th episode of Kubecast we interview Joseph Jacks from Apprenda.
-We talk about the origins of `Asynchio`, Kismatic acquistion by Apprenda, the CNCF, and KubeCon.
+Joseph Jacks, from Apprenda, came to London recently and we all joined together at Ivan's house for this interview.
+We talked about the origins of `Asynchio`, Kismatic acquisition by Apprenda, the CNCF, and KubeCon.

 As usual, if you want to get in contact or want to send feedback you can reach us at twitter at [@kubecast](https://twitter.com/kubecast) or by email to **kubecast at k8s.uk**